Summary

 The facelift in Autumn 2020 included full LED exterior lights and a digital instrument panel as standard on entry-level models, as well as an updated infotainment system and other minor changes.

-Now only available as a used car, the Audi A5 Cabriolet holds a Used Car Expert Rating score of D (70%) as of January 2024.
+As of January 2025, the Audi A5 Cabriolet holds a Used Car Expert Rating of E, with a score of just 54%.
 Its positive media reviews contrast with poor reliability data for the overall Audi A5 family.
 The A5 Cabriolet also never earned a Euro NCAP safety rating, as it was not tested during its production life.

 A5 Cabriolet highlights